Envian/xiv-criterion-na-strats/guides/_endwalker/aai/lala/analysis.md

 > You will get a rotation debuff and must resolve your rotation, plus your
 > *![three]Times Three* or *![five]Times Five* debuff so that your "gap" faces
 > the boss at the end.
->
-> {: .demphasize }
-> Note: The icon used for rotation in this fight is unique, and does not look
-> like the one pictured.

 ![](./timeline-5.png)
 </div>